adap/flower/src/swift/flwr/Sources/Flower/flwr.docc/Flower-with-CoreML.md

 ### Fit

 `fit()` is a function that runs the local machine learning training.
 It expects to return `FitRes` object.
-In this case we call our `runMLTask()` function and add `.train` as its arguments and convert the result together with the weights as `FitRes`.
+In this case, we call our `runMLTask()` function and add `.train` as its arguments and convert the result with the weights as `FitRes`.

 ```swift
 public func fit(ins: FitIns) -> FitRes {